 So, you only have a couple of days to spend in Cape Town?
 Well, I hope that was not planned intentionally because this fabulous city deserves at least a week of your time.
 If you can still change your mind about how many days to stay in Cape Town, try with 5 for a start.
 But, if you are stuck with just a few days because you spent too much on a safari in Kruger park; or if you are visiting Cape Town on business and want to make the most of it, you came to the right place.
 In this post I will share 5 things to do in Cape Town (almost) for free, and add some tips how to “upgrade” your visit without spending too much money along the way.

+Before we start with things to see you might want to read basic information about Cape Town in this post.
 All of the suggested Cape Town sights or activities are well worth the visit and will most likely keep you busy for a couple of hours.
 So, even if it might seem that you’ll spend too much time for one of them, it will be worth it.
 After over 20 years of traveling experience, I have (slowly but surely) learned that it is better to shorten your bucket list of activities and enjoy them to the fullest, than run around like mad to see them all.

 1. Hike the Lion’s Head mountain